 Weather Protection

-For waterproofing, Merrell offers the Moab in its proprietary waterproof membrane (which isn't great) or in more reliable and breathable GORE-TEX (which is more expensive).
+For waterproofing, Merrell offers the Moab in its proprietary waterproof membrane or in more reliable and breathable GORE-TEX (which is more expensive).
 By design, I picked the non-waterproof Moab 3 Low since I know that Merrell's proprietary waterproofing doesn't have a strong reputation in the outdoor industry.
-It's one of the few hiking shoes available in a non-wateproof—a potential selling point if you mostly hike in hot and dry environments.
+The Moab 3 is one of the few hiking shoes available in a non-waterproof style—a potential selling point if you mostly hike in hot and dry environments.

 Traction

 Merrell has sourced Vibram outsoles for its Moab series.
 Vibram rubber is a big plus at this price point.
-At the same time, the tread on the Moab 3 leans into multi-surface traction more than either rock-oriented tread or mud-oriented tread.
+At the same time, the tread on the Moab 3 is more "multi-surface" or "work" tread than a true "trail" tread.
+(This makes sense since many people wear Moabs as general outdoor shoes, everyday shoes, or trail-to-town shoes.)
 When I scrambled up Shingletown Gap, I was only partially confident in the Moab's rock traction.
-On Mt Nittany, I slipped around a bit on steep, gravelly descents that I can often fly down in other boots and shoes.
-The moderately deep lugs perform better on well-defined trails than on steep trails, loose surfaces, snow, or mud.
+On Mt Nittany, I slipped around a bit on steep, gravelly descents that I can fly down in other boots and shoes.
+My customers at Appalachian Outdoors complained about the Moab's taction on muddy PA trails.
+The moderate lugs perform better on well-defined trails than on steep trails, loose surfaces, snow, or mud.

 Value

 To Merrell's credit, the price on the Moab hasn't skyrocketed with inflation like many other outdoor brands.
 The non-waterproof low-cut starts at $120, and the waterproof starts at $140 (with optional GORE-TEX waterproofing costing $20 more).
-That's a below-average price for a shoe that's grades out around average.
-With KEEN raising its prices, the Moab 3 stands out as one of the best hiking shoes for budget-oriented hikers.
+That's a below-average price for a shoe that's grades out just about average.
+With KEEN raising its prices, the Moab 3 stands out as one of the best buys in hiking footwear.
+That's why Hiking Feet has named the Merrell Moab 3 as one of the best hiking shoes on a budget.

 See current size, color, and price options below at leading outdoor specialty retailers: